PULdischo/dsf-fall-2025/content/sessions/week-2.md

 ### Cleaning your Data

-The idea of cleaning your data is a contested term, but many still find it useful to describe the process of addressing inconsistencies found in a a dataset.
-Katie Rawson and Trevor Muñoz's ["Against Cleaning"](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/07154de9-4903-428e-9c61-7a92a6f22e51#ch23) is great example of challenging the concept of cleaning and will also help you think more critically about how you gather and transform your research data.
-Whether you are cleaning or use "other terms that people use alongside “cleaning” (wrangling, munging, normalizing, casting)," you will come across some of the following issues that are difficult to spot with the human eye and that may cause misleading maps or misrepresentations of your data:
+The idea of cleaning your data is a contested term, but many still find it useful to describe the process of addressing inconsistencies found in a dataset.
+Katie Rawson and Trevor Muñoz's ["Against Cleaning"](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/07154de9-4903-428e-9c61-7a92a6f22e51#ch23) explains the drawbacks of viewing your data as something that needs to be "cleaned."
+The article will also help you think more critically about how you gather and transform your research data.
+Whether you are cleaning or use "other terms that people use alongside “cleaning” (wrangling, munging, normalizing, casting)," you will come across some of the following issues in your data that are difficult to spot with the human eye and that may cause misleading maps or misrepresentations of your data:

 - Misspellings
 - White space